-The City will retain \$17,338 of CDBG as a contingency for cost overrun(s) of the CDBG funded programs.
-The City typically receives \$200,000 in HOME program income each year.
-However, the City cannot budget these funds until they are received.
-If the HOME income is received, the funds will be used to increase the award to Housing Development.
+The City will retain \$4,223 of CDBG as a contingency for cost overrun(s) of the CDBG funded programs.
+The City typically receives \$200,000 to 250,000 in HOME program income each year.
+The City cannot formally commit these funds to projects until the funds are received.
+These funds may be reprogrammed based on through next year's plan or through a substantial amendment.